Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Introduction

-Our algorithms are simple, highly efficient and can easily be parallelized.
-We ran extensive simulations to compare our algorithms to competitors, in particular to the approach of first solving the ordinal embedding problem and then applying vector-based algorithms.
-We find that in situations with small sample size and small dimensions, the embedding approach tends to be comparable or superior in terms of error rates to our algorithms, while ours are highly superior in terms of computing time.
+In a nutshell, depth functions (see, e.g., \citealp{mosler_preprint2012}) come from multivariate statistics and are a means to generalize the concept of a univariate median to multivariate distributions and to quantify ``centrality'' of points with respect to such a distribution.
+The relative neigborhood graph (RNG; \citealp{touissant_rng}) and its generalization, the $k$-RNG, are examples of proximity graphs, which play a prominent role in computer vision.
+In a proximity graph two vertices are connected by an edge if and only if the two vertices are in some sense close to each other.
+It is known from the literature that both depth functions and relative neigborhood graphs can be used to solve various machine learning problems.
+Our contribution is to establish that one particular depth function, the lens depth function \citep{lens_depth}, as well as the $k$-RNG can be \emph{computed} given the correct statements of the kind \eqref{my_quest} for every triple of objects of $\dataset$, but nothing else.
+More importantly, the lens depth function and the $k$-RNG can be \emph{estimated} when given not all but only some of possibly incorrect statements of the kind \eqref{my_quest}.
+This leads to algorithms solely based on ordinal data for four common machine learning problems, namely the problems of medoid estimation, outlier identification, classification, and clustering.
+Our algorithms are simple and can easily and highly efficiently be parallelized.
+We ran several experiments to compare our algorithms to competitors, in particular to the approach of first solving the ordinal embedding problem and then applying vector-based algorithms.
+We find that in situations with small sample size and small dimensions, the embedding approach tends to be superior to our algorithms in terms of error rates, while our algorithms are highly superior in terms of computing time (even without parallelization).
 The strength of our algorithms lies in the regime where the ordinal embedding algorithms break down due to computational complexity, but our algorithms still yield useful results.
-In any situation, our methods avoid some of the drawbacks inherent in an embedding approach.
+In any situation, our methods avoid some of the drawbacks inherent in an embedding approach.\\

+The paper is organized as follows: We start with the setup including assumptions on the dissimilarity function $d$ in Section \ref{section_setup}.
+In Section \ref{section_ld_and_rng} we formally define the lens depth function and the $k$-RNG and establish their relationships to ordinal data of the form \eqref{my_quest}.
+Furthermore, we motivate how we can make use of these relationships in order to solve the machine learning problems of medoid estimation, outlier identification, classification, and clustering when the only available information about a data set $\dataset$ is an arbitrary collection of statements of the kind \eqref{my_quest}.
+We formally state our proposed algorithms and discuss their running times, space requirements, and some implementation aspects in Section \ref{section_algs}.
+Related work and further background are presented in Section \ref{section_related_work}.
+In Section \ref{section_experiments} we present experiments on both artificial and real data.
+The paper concludes with a discussion and several directions to future work in Section \ref{section_discussion}.